Searching for assets (FotoWeb Pro)

 Clearing the search

-To clear the search, click on the X in the search field.
+To clear the search, select X in the search field.

 Further reading: Complete search reference

-A complete overview of FotoWeb's search capabilities can be found in the Search Expressions reference article.
+You can find a complete overview of FotoWeb's search capabilities here: Search Expressions reference article.

 Searching for assets using Asian languages